rdappel/courses/pages/csharp-intermediate-programming/assignments/lunch-order.md

 - For a salad, the three items are (1) Croutons, (2) Bacon bits, and (3) Bread sticks.
 The price of each is 25 cents.

+> [!NOTE] The add-on items have different prices depending on the main course selected.

 ## Specifications

 - The subtotal is equal to the cost of the main course item, plus the cost of the add-ons.
 The tax is the subtotal * .0775.
 And the total due is the subtotal + tax.